Thinking about Italy?

 Italy is a time-honored luxury travel destination, promising enchantment to luxury travelers of all stripes.
-What makes Italy such a tried-and-true luxury travel destination?
+What makes Italy such a tried-and-true luxury travel destination and bucket-list obsession?

-- Italy's food deli that delights the palate.
+- Italy's food delights the palate.
 Italian cucina is the world's best-loved restaurant cuisine, and Italian wine is justly celebrated.
-Everything simply tastes better in Italy.
+SOme towns, like Bologna and Torino, seem to exist for dining pleasure.
+Everything simply tastes better in Italy

 - Location: In Western Europe, on the Mediterranean